This week: Setting: Part 1Edited by: LJPC - the tortoise

 billwilcox: Romance is horror.
 How many great horror stories have we read where the innocent lady is duped by what can only be described as a monster?
 I've even read the opposite: the lady is the monster .
 The idea is to put the innocent at risk.
 THAT, always makes a good story, even when the innocents are children.
 Just ask Stephen King.
 He loves innocent kids.
 Eats 'em for breakfast everyday.

 Bill, you crack me up!
 I hope Stephen King doesn't get heartburn from eating all those kids...

 Angus : Great Newsletter.
 Whodathunk that it was romance that kicked 'horror' into high gear?
 Makes a lot of sense to me now.
 Thanks for the info!

 You're welcome, Angus.
 And thank you for reading and commenting.
 I love when people do that!

-BIG BAD WOLF submitted "Triple Danger" and comments: Sometimes you read something and laugh, but the rest of your body screams in pain.
+BIG BAD WOLF Is Thankful submitted "Triple Danger" and comments: Sometimes you read something and laugh, but the rest of your body screams in pain.

 Well, I hope you did more laughing than screaming when you read my newsletter.

 Taniuska : I'm enjoying your newsletters a lot...I can relate to the topics, and in particular this one.
 Love and horror is like chocolate and ice cream.
 They're meant for each other. :)

 Ah, Tania, you're such a romantic -- it's just hidden underneath those wicked claws you use to write your awesome Horror stories.

 Danger Mouse submitted: "A Perfect Lover" and writes: Love is all around.
 How a character finds it can be scary.
 Good newsletter, thanks for the advice.